mgks/keeptonotes/README.md

 ## Privacy

 This tool is designed with privacy as a core principle. **All processing happens locally in your web browser.** Your Google Takeout file and the individual notes within it are **never uploaded** to any external server.
 We have no access to your notes.

+We use Google Analytics to collect anonymous usage data that helps us improve the tool.
+This data includes:

+* Which features are being used the most
+* General conversion statistics (number of files, success/error rates)
+* User preferences (like dark/light mode)
+* Basic information about user flow through the application

+No personally identifiable information or note content is ever collected.
+If you prefer not to be tracked, you can use browser extensions or settings to block Google Analytics.

 ## Contributing